 If hardware are the bricks, then software is the mortar to bring it all together.
 Without the right software, there’s no magic.

 An incredible streaming software provides all the necessary tools to improve your live stream experience while also providing necessary customization options.
-OBS Studio and Streamlabs OBS are the most popular streaming softwares around.
+OBS Studio and Streamlabs Desktop are the most popular streaming softwares around.

-- Both OBS Studio and Streamlabs OBS support PC and Mac OS
+- Both OBS Studio and Streamlabs Desktop support PC and Mac OS

 - If you will need tech support, Streamlabs is likely the better option